7-10 February – Curators Program in collaboration with Art Rotterdam

 As an independent curator and art critic, Théo-Mario Coppola has led projects in France and internationally among which Villa Pazza at Villa Medici (2018, Rome), Of Encounters and Other Collective Readings, Carlos Alfonso, Galerie Paris-Beijing (2018, Paris) Great Expectations, Amalia Ulman (2015, Venice), Anaxagore, Enzo Mianes, Galerie mor charpentier (2016, Paris), Le Paradis, un peu plus loin, Galerie dix9 (2016, Paris), Tongue Story, Charlie Malgat, SARDINE, (2017, New York), In Translation, Pracownia Portretu (2017, Lodz), Là-Bas, Glassbox (2017, Paris), Freak Park, Villa Belleville (2017, Paris), and also HOTEL EUROPA an ongoing project including two past exhibitions, Europe as a concept, as a project, as a community in 2017 in Vilnius, and Continent des Anecdotes at Galerie Félix Frachon in 2018 in Brussels.

-Théo-Mario Coppola writes in art magazines such as Crash Magazine, Demain Dès l’Aube, Flash Art.
+Coppola writes for art magazines such as Crash Magazine, Demain Dès l’Aube, Flash Art.

-Director and Curator of the Giuliani Foundation for contemporary art, Rome
+Director and curator of the Giuliani Foundation for contemporary art, Rome, Italy

 Adrienne Drake is a curator working primarily with emerging and mid-career international artists.
 In the production of exhibitions, events and books she investigates the realms of collaboration, authorship, the autonomy of the art object, and alternative modes of interpretation and display.